A fully redesigned Go-California.com will launch soon. Watch for it!

 Santa Cruz

-Santa Cruz is the largest island off the coast of California at 24 miles long and six miles wide.
-Shaped by two rugged mountain ranges and deep valleys, the island is surprisingly diverse.
-Between the top of Devil’s Peak at 2,434 feet above sea level and the sandy beaches and coastline cliffs, Santa Cruz is home to an astonishing breadth of terrain types and wildlife.
+Santa Cruz is the largest island off the coast of California.
+24 miles long and 6 miles wide, the island is shaped by two rugged mountain ranges and the deep valleys in between.
+Between the top of Devil's Peak at 2,434 feet above sea level and the sandy beaches and coastline cliffs, Santa Cruz is home to an astonishing breadth of terrain types and life.
 Over 650 species of plants and animals can be found here, including some found nowhere else in the world.

 Santa Cruz is also home to some of the largest and deepest sea caves on the planet.
-Painted Cave is the largest, a breathtaking tunnel filled with lichens and colorful rocks, a quarter mile long with a ceiling that reaches 160 feet in places.
+Painted Cave is the largest, a breathtaking tunnel filled with lichens and colorful rocks, a quarter mile long with a ceiling rising to 160 feet high in places.

 Above ground is a profusion of archeological evidence of the island’s long habitation, from remnants of Chumash Indians inhabitants to ranch houses and chapels built by white settlers in the 1800s.
 Hiking trails and interpretive signs allow visitors to explore and understand the interesting geologic and cultural history of the island.